WZZE

-WZZE was an American Top 40 (CHR) radio station, which was located in the Philadelphia, Pennsylvania, area.
-The station was broadcast via a transmitter located in Glen Mills, Pennsylvania.
-WZZE featured a variety of disc jockeys who all had various shifts at the station itself.
+WZZE (97.3 FM) was a non-commercial radio station licensed to Glen Mills, Pennsylvania, United States.
+Owned and operated by the Glen Mills Schools, it last broadcast a contemporary hit radio format with a transmitter located in Glen Mills.

 The station ceased broadcasting in 2014 but did not inform the Federal Communications Commission of this until June 28, 2019, at which point its license was canceled on July 2, 2019.